pingcap/docs-tidb-operator/en/deploy-tiflash.md

 1. Adjust the number of replicas of the tables replicated to the TiFlash cluster.

-    To completely remove TiFlash, you need to set the number of replicas of all tables in TiFlash to `0`.
+    To completely remove TiFlash, you need to set the number of replicas of all tables replicated to the TiFlash to `0`.

     1. To connect to the TiDB service, refer to the steps in [Access the TiDB Cluster in Kubernetes](access-tidb.md).